justinyates887/planariaLabDA/README.md

 ## Acknowledgements

 Thanks to the Biology Lab at JCCC for providing the materials for the expirament.
-Thank you to Professor Harmon for facilitating the expirament.
+Thank you to Professor Harmon for facilitating the expiriment.
 ## Tech Stack

 **Main** Python